czeludzki/CZImagePreviewer/README.md

     - Custom console (the basic custom on Controller.view, front of the CollectionView)

 ## Performance
-**Memory consumption during viewed all resources in demo when running on a old device(iPhone6s, iOS13, 80% battery health)**
+**Memory consumption during browsed all resources in demo that is running on a old device(iPhone6s, iOS13, 80% battery health)**
-- Demo is including 100 million pixel image
+- Demo is include more than one of 100 million pixel image
+- Running on a old device(iPhone6s, iOS13, 80% battery health)
 ![Performance](introduction/performance.jpg)

 ## Screen Record